 - No down payment, but the buyer is responsible for some expenses (appraisal, etc.)

-- Properties must generally be in good repair, meet FHA property guidelines
+- Properties must generally be in good repair, and meet FHA property guidelines

-This is a program designed to help those who serve our country in the armed forces (and their surviving spouses) to purchase a home.
+This is a down payment assistance program designed to help those who serve our country in the armed forces (and their surviving spouses) to purchase a home.

 - No down payment